Abdulhamid97Mousa/RHCE-EX294/Exam-Questions/README.md

 > my answer to the question is definitaly wrong because i'm a logical person and i like to create a partition and then volume group and then logical volume. but if you ever encounter such question justt do what the question says.

-> if you ever feel you can't find a way to create a `When: ` clause then you need to look for inside ansible_facts
+> if you ever feel you can't find a way to create a `When: ` clause then you need to look inside ansible_facts

 ```shell
 # just be creative